nalsai/nalsai.de/content/en/blog/seichi/oregairu/index.md

 +++
-title = "Visiting Places from Oregairu" description = "The real-life locations of Yahari Ore no Seishun Rabukome wa Machigatteiru (My Teen Romantic Comedy SNAFU) in Chiba, Kyōto, and Yokohama" tags = ["Anime", "Anime Tourism", "Oregairu", "Japan"] date = 2025-03-11
+title = "Visiting Places from Oregairu in Real Life" description = "The real-life locations of Yahari Ore no Seishun Rabukome wa Machigatteiru (My Teen Romantic Comedy SNAFU) in Chiba, Kyōto, and Yokohama" tags = ["Anime", "Anime Tourism"] date = 2025-03-11
 +++